Black Caps beat South Africa by one wicket

 The Proteas came into the game on top of the ICC ODI rankings but had not played 50-over cricket since September and the top order struggled to cope with the difficult pitch, Reuters reports.

-Next story in National: No lifejackets worn as another boat capsizes
+Next story in New Zealand: No lifejackets worn as another boat capsizes

 Copyright © 2013, Radio New Zealand